-- 3.6 The Development Plan is a set of statutory documents, which set out the policies, proposals and site specific allocations used to guide the nature and location of development.
-The local plan, area action plans and neighbourhood plans are all considered to be Development Plan Documents ["DPDs"] (Table 3.1) - 3.7 A number of other documents, also intended to become part of the Development Plan for Pendle, are summarised in (Table 3.2).
+- Planning officers decide whether to approve or refuse applications for planning permission.
+Policies in the Development Plan help them to make rational and consistent decisions. - 3.6 The Development Plan is a set of statutory documents, which set out the policies, proposals and site-specific allocations used to guide the nature and location of development.
+The local plan, area action plans and neighbourhood plans are all considered to be Development Plan Documents ["DPDs"] (Table 3.1).

-Table 3.2: Development Plan Documents in preparation, October 2021
+Table 3.1: The Development Plan for Pendle, March 2024